 The good thing about remaining open and not allowing previous expectations to hold you back is that you can embrace new ideas and understandings easier.
-When there’s no specific way you “need” things to be in order for you to continue pursuing recovery, chances are you’re going to take the good and leave the bad, increasing your mindset for recovery.
+When there’s no specific way you “need” things to be in order for you to continue pursuing recovery, chances are you’re going to take the good and leave the bad, increasing your mindset through recovery.

 Don’t Let the Bad Examples Scare You Away

-Although there are some bad examples of treatment centers throughout the United States, there is a lot of good quality professional rehabs that help even the most helpless feeling addicts move on to a sober and successful recovery.
+Although there are some bad examples of treatment centers throughout the United States, there is a lot of good quality professional rehabs that help even the most helpless feeling addicts move on to sober and successful recovery.
 You can’t look at one bad apple in the bunch and decide that that’s the full story of all treatment centers.

-In the same way, don’t think that just because someone you know attempted to get sober and failed means that you’re bound to following the same outcomes that they experienced.
+In the same way, don’t think that just because someone you know attempted to get sober and failed means that you’re bound to follow the same outcomes that they experienced.
 Even if your parents were addicts who never fully got over their addictive ways, you still absolutely have a chance at rewriting your story and finding the help you need to get sober.

-Although it might be true that history tends to repeat itself, the more you step up and work through the issues of the past, the increase in the opportunity you’re creating not only for yourself but for others in the future as well.
+Although it might be true that history tends to repeat itself, the more you step up and work through the issues of the past, the increase the opportunity you’re creating not only for yourself but for others in the future as well.
 The positive impact recovering addicts have on others who are new to recovery can be powerful.